 About the Maternity Grant

 The Maternity Grant is a single (tax free) payment of £612.57 to help with the general cost of having a baby.
-It's normally paid direct into your bank account.
+From 1 October 2017, this rate will change to £628.53.
+It's normally paid directly into your bank account.

 If you have multiple births (twins, triplets or more), you'll get this amount for each baby.

 The Maternity Grant is one of two maternity benefits that we offer.
 The other is Maternity Allowance.

 Your entitlement for a Maternity Grant is based on your Social Security contributions.

 You, your husband or civil partner must have paid full contributions for at least 13 weeks before the end of your relevant quarter over the whole of your Social Security record.